Designing the conditions for development

 What is the archetypal Edmonton house?
 What forms carry meaning?
 We lack Brisbane’s Queenslander, Montreal’s stacked triplexes or Atlantic Canada’s saltboxes.
 Most of our older houses are either rather unremarkable craftsman-esque affairs that are essentially lower-quality imitations of their more westerly progenitors or mass-produced post-war CMHC standard plan boxes.

-My sense is that the 60s to 80s were something of a golden age in Edmonton – a period of sustained economic growth and optimism that saw the city grow dramatically in size, prominence, and confidence (very different, in spite of the current rapid growth, to the scorned and self-loathing period it currently finds itself in).
+My sense is that the 60s to 80s were something of a golden age in Edmonton – a period of sustained economic growth and optimism that saw the city increase dramatically in size, prominence, and confidence (very different, in spite of the current rapid growth, to the scorned and self-loathing period it currently finds itself in).
 The houses from this period seem to reflect this optimism.
 I think particularly of the sloped roof bungalows and split levels that in the evening emanate warm light from which you can practically feel the many Saturday nights spent within playing cards or watching hockey.

-A city as diverse and historically young as ours is never going to have a singular iconic form, but I do think that houses like this are prevalent enough that they their form does, for many, carry some meaning that new projects have the potential to access.
+A city as diverse and historically young as ours is never going to have a singular iconic form, but I do think that houses like this are prevalent enough that their form does, for many, carry some meaning that new projects have the potential to access.

 Open space